thadacz/thadacz/README.md

 Hi there 👋

-I'm Tomasz from Poland and I am a fourth-year student of computer science specialization database administration at PJAIT.
+I'm Tomasz from Poland and I am a graduate of PJAIT with a bachelor's degree in Computer Science.